H4HWV2011/msjarvis-public-docs/thesis/10-woah-weighted-optimization-hierarchy.md

 - **Spiral and bubble‑net search**
   A spiral equation models whales’ bubble‑net feeding, allowing candidate solutions to move around the best in a shrinking spiral trajectory.

+Figure 10.1 shows how this population‑based intuition is repurposed from numeric optimization to agent orchestration in Ms. Jarvis.
 WOA and its variants have been applied to many engineering and optimization problems, and there is a substantial literature on modifications and hybrid forms.
 WOAH in Ms. Jarvis borrows the ideas of populations, encircling, and weighted movement toward better candidates, but it adapts them to agent orchestration rather than direct numeric parameter search.

 ---